NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 1. __My Project__ - includes measures that have already been added to your current PAT project.
 2. __Measure Directory__ - shows measures you have stored in a user configurable "MyMeasures" directory on your computer.
 A best practice is to only create or modify measures in your "MyMeasures" directory.
-3. __Local__ - includes any BCL measures you may have already downloaded to your computer.
+3. __Local __ - includes any BCL measures you may have already downloaded to your computer.
 4. __BCL (Online)__  - contains all publicly available measures located in the online BCL.
 To use add these to a project they must first be downloaded, which copies them to your local library.

 <img src="img/pat2/bcl_01.png" width="500">

 _Note: In rare instances, the BCL dialog may appear empty even when local content exists or the online BCL has been added to the filter.
 This can happen when OpenStudio's "measure manager" process is not halted normally.
 The issue is easily resolved by quitting PAT, and using your computer's task manager to look for an "openstudio" process.
-Halting this process enables the BCL dialog to work normally._
+Halting this process enables the BCL dialog to work normally again._
 <br><br>

 To download measures: